RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

            or http://127.0.0.1:8989/?token=ddfb32c5804b57a452e3f66d2d1572e35af845e84b138dc9

-   At this point, you don't have a prompt and you cant do anything in this window as your jupyter notebook is running.
+   At this point, you don't have a prompt and you cant do anything in this window as your Jupyter notebook is running.

-   Note the last line of the output above, it includes local host string and a token.
+   Note the last URL line of the output above, it includes local host, port and a token.
-   Take a note of this string and copy it.
-You will need to use it on your laptop in the browser in the last step.
+   Take a note of this line and copy it.
+You will need to use it on your laptop in the browser.
+   The URL line to use must start with :tt:`http://127.0.0.1:`.

+   Note, your output from ``jupyter notebook`` command  will have a different port, host and a token string.

 6. On your laptop connect to the cluster in a new terminal window using ssh tunnel and information about your Jupyter notebook start.
 For our example, for the settings